-- Discuss costs, packing, loading, delivery, insurance and the claims procedure with your mover - Make inventory of all of your possessions then determine what can be sold and what can be donated to charity - Get copies of your records from doctors, dentists, lawyers, accountants, etc. Make arrangements to transfer your children's school records - If you're a traditionalist, go to the post office and obtain a change of address kit and start filling out the cards.
-Alternatively, Google 'Change My Address' and select the Australian Government portal for advice and tips.
-Don't forget about changing your address for magazine subscriptions, catalogues, etc.
+- O Discuss costs, packing, loading, delivery, insurance and the claims procedure with your mover. - O Make an inventory of all of your possessions determine what can be sold and what can be donated to charity. - O Get copies of your records from doctors, dentists, lawyers, accountants, etc. Make arrangements to transfer your children's school records. - O Go to the post office and obtain a change of address kit and start filling out the cards.
+Don't forget about changing the address on magazine subscriptions, catalogues, etc.